javiercnav/network_robustness/README.md

-# network_robustness
+# network_robustness_max_vulnerability
-Calculation of network Robustness using igraph
+Calculation of network Robustness and maximum vulnerability in R